Karthikbalaji99/whatsappautomation/README.md

    - You can also manually click “Retry Failed Now” or “Send Follow-ups” to force actions immediately.

 2. **Background Monitoring Thread**
- - As soon as the Streamlit app starts, it kicks off a daemon thread that does the following every 30 seconds:
+ - As soon as the Streamlit app starts, it kicks off a background thread that does the following every 30 seconds:
    1. **Update Delivery Status**: For any row with `Delivery_Status = queued`, call `/mock/status/{message_id}`.
 If the mock returns “sent” or “failed,” update the Excel.
    2. **Retry Failed**: For any row with `Delivery_Status = failed` and `Retry_Count < 5`, if its `Next_Retry_Time <= now`, call `send_message(...)` again, increment `Retry_Count`, set a new `Next_Retry_Time = now + 1 minute`.
    3. **Check for Replies**: For rows where `Delivery_Status = sent` and `Reply_History = []`, and if it’s still within 1 hour of `Message_Sent_Time`, call `/mock/reply/{message_id}`.
 If a reply appears, append it to `Reply_History`, set `Delivery_Status = success`, and mark `Follow_Up_Status = not_required`.
    4. **Send Follow-Ups**: For rows where `Delivery_Status = sent`, `Reply_History = []`, and `Follow_Up_Status = pending`, if `(now – Message_Sent_Time) >= 10 minutes`, send a follow-up message, record that text in `Followup_Message`, set `Follow_Up_Status = sent`, and write `Follow_Up_Sent_Time`.

-Because all read/write actions to the Excel file are done under a single Python `threading.Lock()` and use atomic writes, there are no more file corruption errors—even though multiple operations happen concurrently.
+Because all read/write actions to the Excel file are done under a single Python `threading.Lock()`(this is done to ensure only one thing touches the excel at a time) and use atomic writes, there are no more file corruption errors—even though multiple operations happen concurrently.

 ---